photon87/mc22/README.md

 ![Shaders After](images/shader_after.png)
 ### Shader Installation

 1. Download Complementary Shaders from https://www.curseforge.com/minecraft/customization/complementary-shaders.
-(Click "Download" at top right of page)
+(Click "Download" at top right of page).
 2. In MultiMC select the "Better Minecraft" instance.
 Select "Edit Instance on the right.
 3. Select "Shader packs" on the left.
 ![MultiMC Shader](images/multimc_shader.png)
-4. Click "Add" in the top right
+4. Click "Add" in the top right.
 5. Select "ComplementaryShaders_v4.3.3.zip" from your Downloads folder.
 6. Click "Close".
 7. Launch Minecraft.
 8. Login to the server.
-9. Press Esc
+9. Press Esc.
-    - Select "Options..."
+    - Select "Options...".
-    - Select "Video Settings..."
+    - Select "Video Settings...".
-    - Select "Shader Packs..."
+    - Select "Shader Packs...".
-    - Select "ComplementaryShaders_v4.3.3.zip" from the list
+    - Select "ComplementaryShaders_v4.3.3.zip" from the list.
     - Click "Apply" at the bottom.
 10. Close settings screens.
 11. You can now use the "K" button to turn shaders on or off.